e3o8o/triggerr/docs/02_architecture/07_QUOTE_ENGINE_DESIGN.md

 # Quote Engine: Architectural Design

-**Document Version**: 1.0
+**Document Version**: 2.0
-**Date**: June 25, 2024
+**Date**: July 7, 2025
-**Status**: Technical Blueprint
+**Status**: Implementation Complete ✅
-**Objective**: To provide the definitive technical design for the Triggerr `QuoteEngine`.
-This document details its role as a core business logic service, its interaction with the Data Aggregation Layer, and its methodology for risk and premium calculation.
+**Objective**: To provide the definitive technical design and implementation summary for the Triggerr `QuoteEngine`.
+This document details its completed implementation as a core business logic service, its interaction with the Data Aggregation Layer, and its proven methodology for risk and premium calculation.

 ---